troyhacks/MoonLight/README.md

 * [hoeken/PsychicHttp](https://github.com/hoeken/PsychicHttp): PsychicHttp is a webserver library for ESP32 + Arduino framework which uses the ESP-IDF HTTP Server library under the hood.
 * [theelims/PsychicMqttClient](https://github.com/theelims/PsychicMqttClient): Fully featured async MQTT 3.1.1 client for ESP32 with support for SSL/TLS and MQTT over WS.
 Uses the ESP-IDF MQTT client library under the hood and adds a powerful but easy to use API on top of it.
 Supports MQTT over TCP, SSL with mbedtls, MQTT over Websocket and MQTT over Websocket Secure.
 * [bblanchon/ArduinoJson](https://github.com/bblanchon/ArduinoJson): ArduinoJson is a C++ JSON library for Arduino and IoT (Internet Of Things).
 * [FastLED/FastLED](https://github.com/FastLED/FastLED): FastLED is a robust and massively parallel-led driver.
 Due to it's incredibly small compile size, high end devices can drive upto ~20k on ESP32.
 Supports nearly every single LED chipset in existence.
-Background rendering means you can respond to user input while the leds render.
+Background rendering means you can respond to user input while the LEDs render.
 * [hpwit/ESPLiveScript](https://github.com/hpwit/ESPLiveScript): execute programs on the esp32 without having to load the code via any IDE (Arduino, VSCode)
-* [hpwit/I2SClocklessLedDriver](https://github.com/hpwit/I2SClocklessLedDriver): This library is a new take on driving ws2812 leds with I2S on an esp32.
+* [hpwit/I2SClocklessLedDriver](https://github.com/hpwit/I2SClocklessLedDriver): This library is a new take on driving ws2812 LEDs with I2S on an esp32.
 It allows to drive up to 16 LED strips in parallel
-* [/hpwit/I2SClocklessVirtualLedDriver](https://github.com/hpwit/I2SClocklessVirtualLedDriver): This library is a new take on driving ws2812 leds with I2S on an esp32.
+* [/hpwit/I2SClocklessVirtualLedDriver](https://github.com/hpwit/I2SClocklessVirtualLedDriver): This library is a new take on driving ws2812 LEDs with I2S on an esp32.
 It allows to drive up to 120 LED strips !!! in parallel
 * [netmindz/WLED-sync](https://github.com/netmindz/WLED-sync): Library to create WLED compatible projects that sync their audio

 <img src="https://github.com/user-attachments/assets/c655d610-53eb-4dd3-8e9e-0cfa23b97bb4"/>